nmoskaleva/dfs-trucreds-hackathon-1/issuer/README.md

 This document describes how to build a custom issuer application which uses the [Verity REST APIs](https://gitlab.com/evernym/verity/verity-sdk#rest-api).

-A sample node-based issuer web application is in the `issuer` directory.
+This directory contains a sample node-based issuer web application.
 The simplest way to create a custom issuer web application is by customizing this sample node application, which is what the remainder of this document assumes.
 If you choose to use another language (e.q. java, python, etc), you will need to translate the sample code to the language of your choice.

 ## Customizing the sample issuer code

-The following contains step-by-step instructions for how to customize the sample node-based issuer web application.
+The following are step-by-step instructions for how to customize the sample node-based issuer web application.

 1. If you do not yet have a team DOMAIN_DID and API_KEY, send an email of the following form to natalia.moskaleva@avast.com: